HOW-TO Build Custom CV Axles for Automatic OD Transmission Swaps

 -The HD inner CV shafts and outer CV joints will not work with the Fiero components because they are of incorrect length and are too large of diameter.

--The 2001 Impala CV shaft's snap ring gooves are spaced differently than what you may find on the Fiero CV shafts.
-Although they are spaced differently, they will still work with these CV joint components.
+-The some donor CV inner shaft's snap ring grooves may be spaced differently than what you will find on the Fiero parts.
+Although they are spaced differently, they should still work with these CV joint components.

--When the CV shaft / joint assembly is inserted into the HD CV tripod; there should be virtually NO PLAY (twisting) although the joint should smoothly slide in and out of the tripod (plunging action).
+-When the CV shaft / joint assembly is inserted into the HD CV tripot; there should be virtually NO PLAY (twisting) although the joint should smoothly slide in and out of the tripot (plunging action).

 Custom Axle Building Suggestions

 When building your own axles, you can use whatever CV boots you feel fit and seal the best.
-The larger boot clamp must be CV shaft-specific part (to clear the knuckle) but the smaller dia clamp can be a regular hose clamp if you don't have access to the small CV boot clamps.
+The larger boot clamp must be CV shaft-specific part (to clear the knuckle) but the smaller diameter clamp can be a regular hose clamp if you don't have access to replacement small CV boot clamps.
+NAPA Auto Parts sells new CV boot clamps.
+Take them a set of old ones you need so they can get you the correct diameter replacements.
+There is a special CV boot clamp crimper tool available you should use when crimping new CV boot clamps or recrimping used CV boot clamps.
 I suggest cleaning all used components with mineral spirits and then drying with compressed air.
+You can then test-fit your custom built/length axles on the car before installing the grease and boots to check for proper length.
+The inner tripot bearing should not bottom out in or come close to coming out of the inner tripot end throughout all ranges of the suspension's motion.
 Use NEW CV joint grease when assembling.
 New CV components can re-use grease as long as no foreign material contaminates the grease or components.
-When you build your axles and install them into the car the boots should look normal; that is they don't look extended or compressed excessively.
-The CV shaft need to be able to extend and compress into/out of (plunging action) the inner CV tripod to compensate for suspension geometry during normal driving.
-The CV shaft assy's should also not bind with the car moving on the ground nor when the car is jacked up and the wheels are free-wheeling.
+When you build your axles and install them into the car the boots should look normal; that is so they don't look extended or compressed excessively.
+The CV shaft needs to be able to extend and compress into/out of (plunging action) the inner CV tripot to compensate for suspension geometry during normal driving.
+The CV shaft assemblies should also not bind with the car moving on the ground nor when the car is jacked up and the wheels are free-wheeling.
 Also, make sure you don't have any CV boot leaks and that there is not any CV joint play when you turn the wheel back and forth.

 Breaking your axles?
 Need stronger inner shafts?
 Check out: http://www.moserengineering.com/ Provide them with your existing inner shaft and/or specs and they will build a new one using stronger material of your choice.
 They can also build custom-length axles.